-1.2.7 Liquidity risk
+1.2.8 Liquidity risk

-The Issuer must at all times have sufficient financial resources that can be readily mobilized notably in order to implement its investment strategy and to meet its debt servicing requirements.
+The Issuer must at all times have sufficient financial resources that can be readily mobilised, notably in order to implement its investment strategy and to meet its debt servicing requirements.

-1.2.8 Interest rate risk
+1.2.9 Interest rate risk

 The Issuer is exposed, given its financial position, to changes in interest rates that could have an impact on both its debt and its cash.
-For further details, please refer to note 23 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2016 and to note 20 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2015.
+For further details, please refer to note 23 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2016 and to note 24 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2017.

-1.2.9 Risk related to derivative financial instruments
+1.2.10 Risk related to derivative financial instruments

 The value of derivative financial instruments evolves depending on market conditions.
 Use of such instruments must comply with the prerequisites in terms of technical analysis as well as legal documentation to ensure that these instruments are effective and meet the Issuer's strategy.
-For further details, please refer to notes 23, 24 and 27 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2016 and to notes 20 and 23 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2015.
+For further details, please refer to notes 23, 24 and 27 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2016 and to notes 24, 25 and 28 to the audited consolidated financial statements of the Issuer for the year ended 31 December 2017.

-1.2.10 Eurozone risk
+1.2.11 Eurozone risk

 The transactions carried out by the Issuer are mainly denominated in euros.
-The European Union and the Eurozone are weakened in particular by the level of sovereign debt, the tensions arisen in 2015 related to the risk of Greece's exit from the Eurozone, and the outcome of the referendum in favor of Brexit in 2016.
+The European Union and the Eurozone have been weakened over the past years, in particular by the level of sovereign debt, the tensions arisen in 2015 related to the risk of Greece's exit from the Eurozone and, more recently, by the Brexit process in progress.

-1.2.11 Legal risk
+1.2.12 Legal risk

-As a company listed on a regulated market and as an investor in industrial and services companies, the Issuer is subject to many statutory and regulatory provisions.
-In the course of its activities and through its strategy, in addition to complying with those rules, the Issuer must also monitor them closely so that changes therein are appropriately taken into account in the management of its activities and governance.
-Moreover, the protection of the group's assets and the success of its strategy are mainly based on contractual discipline.
-It is a general and particularly important matter in the case of agreements in relation notably to financing, acquisition or disposal transactions.
-The Issuer must also manage litigation in the context of its own activities in order to limit the financial loss that could result from it and to preserve the group's reputation.
+As a company listed on a regulated market and as an investor in industrial, consumer goods and business services companies, the Issuer is subject to many statutory and regulatory provisions.
+In the course of its activities and through its strategy, in addition to complying with those rules, the Issuer must also monitor them so that changes therein are appropriately taken into account in the management of its activities and governance.
+Moreover, the Issuer promotes contractual discipline, which is a general matter and is notably applied to the agreements in relation to transactions of financing and cash management, acquisition or disposal as well as derivative instrument contracts.
+The Issuer must also manage, in an appropriate manner, litigation in the context of its own activities.

-1.2.12 Tax risk related to current legal and regulatory framework and related to legal and regulatory changes international legal framework to avoid any risk of non-compliance that could have adverse effects.
+1.2.13 Tax risk related to current legal and regulatory framework and related to legal and regulatory changes

+The Issuer must manage and foresee the tax implications of all its strategic decisions, comply with its legal and tax reporting obligations and monitor potential changes in the Belgian and international legal framework to avoid any risk of non-compliance that could have negative effects.
 Given the complexity of the current and constantly changing environment, it is all the more important that the Issuer controls and effectively monitors this tax risk.